Preparing for winter

 - Secure Outdoor Lines

 Disconnect all hoses and sprinkler systems in the fall.
-If you can, isolate your garden tap inside the house then leave the tap open to drain out the water and allow expansion over winter.
-Ensure that outdoor spigots and fixtures are clear of leaks, and address any problems before the weather turns cold.
+If you can, isolate your garden tap inside the house then leave the tap open to drain the pipework and allow expansion over winter.
+Ensure that outdoor spigots and fixtures are clear of leaks before the weather turns cold.
 Insulate any exposed pipes, outside or in the loft, with sleeves or wrapping, including those in your garage or crawl space.
-Cheap plastic foam insulation can be bought from any DIY shop.
+Cheap foam insulation can be bought from any DIY shop.

 - Clear Your Gutters